Quillan27/Ymir/README.md

 - Web Server with HTML & CSS front-end and Go backend
 - Biome, elevation, political, and climate map views
 - Maps can be exported to disk
-- Seperate generation code into own library
+- Seperate library for generation code
-- A setting menu for world types and generation methods
+- Settings menu for world types and generation methods